 Identify potential effects to the following physical, natural, or cultural resources No Effect Negligible Effects Minor Effects Exceeds Minor Effects Data Needed to Determine/Notes

-1. Geologic resources - soils, bedrock, streambeds, etc. Negligible
+1. Geologic resources - soils, bedrock, streambeds, etc. Negligible An interdisciplinary group of resource specialists, including an archeologist, will continue to address resource concerns related to commercial stock use.
+Soil disturbances will not exceed current stock uses.

 2. From geohazards No

 3. Air quality No

 4. Soundscapes No

-5. Water quality or quantity Stock campsites must be 100 feet from any water source.
+5. Water quality or quantity Negligible Stock campsites must be 100 feet from any water source.

 6. Streamflow characteristics No

 Identify potential effects to the following physical, natural, or cultural resources No Effect Negligible Effects Minor Effects Exceeds Minor Effects Data Needed to Determine/Notes 7.
 Marine or estuarine resources No 8.
 Floodplains or wetlands No 9.
 Land use, including occupancy, income, values, ownership, type of use No 10.
 Rare or unusual vegetation - old growth timber, riparian, alpine No 11.
 Species of special concern (plant or animal; state or federal listed or proposed for listing) or their habitat No 12.
 Unique ecosystems, biosphere reserves, World Heritage Sites No Yosemite National Park is a World Heritage Site.
 13. Unique or important wildlife or wildlife habitat No 14.
 Unique or important fish or fish habitat No 15.
-Introduce or promote non-native species (plant or animal) No 16.
-Recreation resources, including supply, demand, visitation, activities, etc. No
+Introduce or promote non-native species (plant or animal) Negligible Conditions outlined in the Commercial Use Authorization strongly encourage the use of weed-free feed.
+16. Recreation resources, including supply, demand, visitation, activities, etc. No

 Identify potential effects to the following physical, natural, or cultural resources No Effect Negligible Effects Minor Effects Exceeds Minor Effects Data Needed to Determine/Notes 17.
 Visitor experience, aesthetic resources No 18.
 Archeological resources Negligible Stock users travel throughout the park; archeological resources are parkwide.
 An interdisciplinary group of resource specialists, including an archeologist, will continue to address resource concerns related to commercial stock use.
 The permit holder will not allow employees or clients to disturb or remove any natural and/or historic and/or cultural artifacts from the park including arrowheads, rock mortars, glass bottles/jars or similar artifacts.
 Rocks, flowers, plants and parts of plants (alive or dead) as well as other natural resources may not be removed.
 19. Prehistoric/historic structure No 20.
 Cultural landscapes No 21.
-Ethnographic resources Negligible Tribal review began March 4, 2014.
-No comments were received following the 30-day review.
-To avoid or minimize potential new disturbances to culturally significant sites, CUA holders are advised to limit their activities to previously used areas.
-In 2014, the interdisciplinary stock group should continue to address ethnographic and archeological resource issues at stock use areas, inventory camp site locations, improve GIS data, develop draft best management practices, and implement protection measures when possible.
-22. Museum collections (objects, specimens, and archival and manuscript No
+Ethnographic resources Negligible To avoid or minimize potential new disturbances to culturally significant sites, commercial use authorization holders are advised to limit their activities to previously used areas.
+In 2015, the interdisciplinary stock group should continue to address ethnographic and archeological resource issues at stock use areas, inventory camp site locations, improve GIS data, develop draft best management practices, and implement protection measures when possible.
+Tribal spreadsheet; October 2014 22.
+Museum collections (objects, specimens, and archival and manuscript collections) No

-Identify potential effects to the following physical, natural, or cultural resources No Effect Negligible Effects Minor Effects Exceeds Minor Effects Data Needed to Determine/Notes collections) 23.
+Identify potential effects to the following physical, natural, or cultural resources No Effect Negligible Effects Minor Effects Exceeds Minor Effects Data Needed to Determine/Notes 23.
 Socioeconomics, including employment, occupation, income changes, tax base, infrastructure No 24.
 Minority and low income populations, ethnography, size, migration patterns, etc. No 25.
 Energy resources No 26.
 Other agency or tribal land use plans or policies No 27.
 Resource, including energy, conservation potential, sustainability No 28.
 Urban quality, gateway communities, etc. No 29.
 Long-term management of resources or land/resource productivity No 30.
 Other important environment resources (e.g. geothermal, paleontological resources)?
 No